Midnightcoffee/Course-Projects/README.md

 + LinearAlgebra.py
 + Coding the Matrix: Linear Algebra through Computer Science
 + Brown University
++ I was class TA
 + Class Certification: https://drive.google.com/file/d/0B1C_HgqJ_YTrajRtZ1dzemkyVkE/edit?usp=sharing

 Think back to linear Algebra... to painful?
 This file gives a sample of how we used python to explore orthogonalization.
 Later we used these concepts to shrink an image...
-Pretty cool.
+Pretty cool stuff!

 Algorithm Analysis: DFS vs Source Removal